 Enables the zero and span of the indicator to be adjusted using an external current source such as a calibrator.
 When used with an accurate traceable current source this is the preferred method of calibration.
+See section 6.5

-'SEt' Calibration of display using internal references.
+Calibration of display using internal 'SEt' references.